AOEpeople/TYPO3_Restler/Documentation/Pages/InstallationGuide.rst

 .. _developer-manual:

-Developer Manual
+Installation Guide
 ====================

 Describes how to manage the extension from a developer’s point of view.

 Target group: **Developers**